Harry Connick Jr.: 2003–2005: Connick on Piano and Only You

 In July 2003, Connick released his first instrumental album in fifteen years, Other Hours Connick on Piano Volume 1.
-It was released on Branford Marsalis' new label Marsalis Music and led to a short tour of nightclubs and small theaters.
+It was released on Branford Marsalis' new label Marsalis Music leading to a short tour of nightclubs and small theaters.
 Connick appeared in the film Basic.
-In October 2003, he released his second Christmas album, Harry for the Holidays, which went gold and reached No. 12 on the Billboard 200 albums chart.
-He also had a television special on NBC featuring Whoopi Goldberg, Nathan Lane, Marc Anthony and Kim Burrell.
+In October 2003, he released his second Christmas album, Harry for the Holidays; it went gold and reached No. 12 on the Billboard 200 albums chart.
+He also had a television special on NBC featuring Whoopi Goldberg, Nathan Lane, Marc Anthony, and Kim Burrell.
 Only You, his seventeenth album for Columbia Records, was released in February 2004.
-A collection of 1950s and 1960s ballads, Only You, went top ten on both sides of the Atlantic and was certified gold in the United States in March 2004.
-The Only You tour with big band went on in America, Australia and a short trip to Asia.
+A collection of 1950s and 1960s ballads, Only You, was in the top ten on both sides of the Atlantic and was certified gold in the United States in March 2004.
+The Only You big band toured the U.S., Australia, with a few stops in Asia.
 Harry for the Holidays was certified platinum in November 2004.

 A music DVD Harry Connick Jr.—"Only You" in Concert was released in March 2004, after it had first aired as a Great Performances special on PBS.
 The special won him an Emmy Award for Outstanding Music Direction.
 The DVD received a Gold & Platinum Music Video—Long Form awards from the RIAA in November 2005.

-An animated holiday special, The Happy Elf, aired on NBC in December 2005, with Connick as the composer, the narrator, and one of the executive producers.
-Shortly after, it was released on DVD.
+An animated holiday special, The Happy Elf aired on NBC in December 2005; Connick was the composer, the narrator, and one of the executive producers.
+The show was released on DVD soon afterwards.
 The holiday special was based on his original song The Happy Elf, from his 2003 album Harry for the Holidays.
-Another album from Marsalis Music was recorded in 2005, Occasion : Connick on Piano, Volume 2, a duo album with Harry Connick Jr. on piano together with Branford Marsalis on saxophone.
-A music DVD, A Duo Occasion, was filmed at the Ottawa International Jazz Festival 2005 in Canada, and released in November 2005.
+Another album from Marsalis Music was recorded in 2005, Occasion : Connick on Piano, Volume 2, a duo album with Harry Connick Jr. on piano and Branford Marsalis on saxophone.
+A music DVD, A Duo Occasion was filmed at the Ottawa International Jazz Festival 2005 in Canada; it was released in November 2005.

-He appeared in another episode of NBC sitcom Will & Grace in November 2005, and appeared in an additional three episodes in 2006.
+He appeared in another episode of the Will & Grace sitcom in November 2005, he was in three more episodes in 2006.